-Therapeutic Recreation (formerly named Leisure Studies) can lead to a career in a wide range of professions, including but not limited to community recreation programs, non-profit leisure organizations, specialists who assist children and their families in coping with illness and life-changing events, and recreational therapists who help individuals improve quality of life through recreational activities.
+Therapeutic recreation is a health-oriented field.
+A degree in this field can lead to a career in a wide range of professions, including but not limited to community recreation programs, non-profit leisure organizations, specialists who assist families in coping with illness and life-changing events, and therapists who help individuals improve quality of life and social function through recreational activities.

 Why Study at Iowa?

-The Bachelor of Science (BS) degree program in therapeutic recreation is offered through the Department of Health and Human Physiology.
-Course work varies depending on the track you choose.
+The Bachelor of Science (BS) degree program in therapeutic recreation is offered through the Department of Health and Human Physiology in the College of Liberal Arts and Sciences.

 See Therapeutic Recreation in the UI General Catalog for information about course requirements and graduating with honors.